-Yoga Philosophy for Recovery from Substance Abuse and Addiction
+Yoga Philosophy for Recovery from Mental Health Issues, Substance Abuse and Addiction

-There are as many forms of recovery from substance abuse and addiction as there are people.
+There are as many forms of recovery from substance abuse, addiction, trauma and other mental health issues as there are people.
 One of my most inspirational influences stayed sober for well over 40 years through his practice of poetry, mythology and chanting.
-Many other people practice meditation and yoga as their primary form of recovery from substance abuse and addiction.
+Many other people practice meditation and yoga as their primary form of recovery.

-In the mindfulness based intensive outpatient program at Inner-Work Counseling there is a heavy emphasis on using the required workbook to custom design your own program of recovery.
+In my Mindfulness-Based Recovery (from anything) Master Class there is a heavy emphasis on using the required workbook to custom design your own recovery plan that truly works for just you.
 It’s important to honor your individuality in the recovery process.
 Open mindedness is another important quality.
 That’s how we take in new and creative ideas about how to stay inspired on our path.

-Much of my professional training (and personal experience) in recovery stems from the 8 fold path of the yoga tradition.
-In fact there are many commonalities between the 12-step program and yoga.
+Much of my professional training (and personal experience) in recovery stems from meditative discipline and the 8 fold path of the yoga tradition.
 Yoga is meditation in motion.
-Meditation is awareness in action.
+Meditation is awareness in action (mindfulness.)
 Recovery is, in large part, comprised of the best qualities of each of these important practices.

-Recovery from substance abuse and addiction is a practice, an ongoing process of healing and growth.
-It requires great awareness to stay awake and be your own person, making conscious choices about how you manage your thoughts, emotions, behaviors, patterns of speech and relationships.
+Recovery from anything is a life-time practice, an ongoing process of healing and growth.
+It requires great awareness and intention to stay awake and be your own person, making conscious choices about how you manage your thoughts, emotions, behaviors, patterns of speech and relationships.

-Recovery from substance abuse and addiction is an entire paradigm shift in our lives.
-It is changing the entire pattern of our life style vs. mere abstinence from our drugs of choice.
+Recovery is an entire paradigm shift in our lives.
+It is changing the entire pattern of our life style vs. mere abstinence from our problem behaviors.

 Most people think only of the postures (asanas) associated with the word yoga.
-In fact, the postures are just a vehicle to the pot of gold at the end of this eight limbed rainbow.
+In fact, the postures are just a vehicle to the pot of gold within the process of this eight-limbed rainbow.
 The translation of the Sanskrit word “yoga” means to “yoke” or to unite.
-The recovery process from substance abuse and addiction is very much about union.
+The recovery process is very much about union.
 We integrate our fragmented selves into wholeness again.
 Then we no longer crave relief from our unresolved pain.